 We provide loving and compassionate care to individuals from all walks of life and serve as a beacon of light for our community.
 Lakeland Behavioral Health in Missouri proudly offers confidential and personalized treatment using a multidisciplinary approach that ensures that all of your needs are met.
 We’re a holistic treatment center, which means that the care you receive will meet all of your needs – mind, body, and soul.
 The goal of our HOPE program, available to individuals age 60 and older, is to relieve symptoms, return those who come to us for help to their best level of health, and maximize the quality of their life.
 Our treatment team will develop a plan of care based upon your unique set of needs and work alongside you to help you return to your life as a happy, fulfilled individual.

-Treatment Approaches for Dementia at Lakeland Behavioral Health System
+Types of Treatment for Dementia Offered at Lakeland Behavioral Health System in Missouri

 When you come to us for dementia care, you’ll first undergo a series of medical and psychological evaluations.
 The results of your medical evaluation will help us to determine what type of dementia you are suffering from and begin medical treatment as needed.
 Our psychiatric evaluation will allow us to gain a better insight into your mental and emotional status.
 The results of our evaluations will allow us to create a plan of care for your stay with us that will help to address all of your needs.